appreciated/designer-for-flow/README.md

   <h1>Designer for Flow</h1>
 </p>

-This is a WYSIWYG-Editor that allows to create and edit Views dependening on the Vaadin Platform.
+This is a WYSIWYG-Editor that allows to create and edit Components for the Vaadin Platform.

 Currently the following input and output formats being supported:
 - Java Classes